wpquads/quick-adsense-reloaded/readme.txt

 == Changelog ==

+= 0.9.6 =
+* New: Use new Meta Box on post and pages for disabling ads
+* New: Remove quicktags for disabling ads from editor (backward compatible)

+= 0.9.5 =
+* New: Rebirth - Change name to WP QUADS
+* New: Modify official shortcodes to [quads].
+Old shortcodes [quads_ad] are still supported

 = 0.9.4 =
 * New: Allow the use of shortcodes to integrate google adsense ads, e.g. [quad_ad id="1"] or echo do_shortcode('[[quad_ad id="1"]]'); in template files.
 Max ad setting will be used for shortcode embeded ads as well.
 * Tweak: Cleaner GUI